pharmbio/aros/README.md

 https://github.com/pharmbio/shaker-robot

 ### Biotek washer and dispenser CLI
-A simple windows CLI that loads and executes programs and is called from our Lab Robots REST api
+A simple windows CLI that loads and executes programs on the BioTek washer and dispenser and is called from our Lab Robots REST api
 <br>
 https://github.com/pharmbio/LHC_CallerCLI